 Attacks on infantry positions produced chaos.
 By the 1930s, further advancements in German armor had military planners in England and France scrambling to develop a counter weapon.

 Swiss Army veteran and chemical engineer Henry Mohaupt brought his research to America, where the U.S. Army’s Ordnance Department put him in charge of its secret program to develop an anti-tank weapon.

 Mohaupt’s idea for using a conically hollowed-out explosive charge to direct and focus the detonation’s energy ultimately produced a rocket grenade used in the Army’s 60-millimeter, M1A1 Rocket Launcher – the GI’s bazooka.

-The industrial potential of shaped charges prompted a Fort Worth, Texas, company, Well Explosives Company, to recruit Henry Mohaupt.
-His September 24, 1951 patent submission for a “Shaped Charge Assembly and Gun” brought bazooka technology to the oilfield.
+After the war, the industrial potential of shaped charges prompted a Fort Worth, Texas, company, Well Explosives Company, to recruit Mohaupt.
+His September 24, 1951, patent submission for a “Shaped Charge Assembly and Gun” brought bazooka technology to the oilfield.

-“This invention relates to improvements in means for perforating casing in wells and for perforating and fracturing earth formations around well bores,” Mohaupt explained in his patent application filed in September 1951.
+“This invention relates to improvements in means for perforating casing in wells and for perforating and fracturing earth formations around well bores,” Mohaupt explained in his patent application for the new downhole technology.

-Today, petroleum industry R&D creates technologies to go safer and deeper into tighter zones and more sensitive environments than ever before.
-A new generation of patents reflects the demands of higher down hole pressures and other challenges for meeting America’s energy needs.
+Today, petroleum industry R&D creates technologies to go safer and deeper into tighter zones and more sensitive environments than ever before – and a new generation of patents reflects the demands of higher pressures.